You’ve read tons of product descriptions…

 Originally known as “pressure” microphones, their diaphragms measured sound pressure at a single point in space.

 Because they had no directional information, they were equally sensitive to sound from all directions.

 Commonly known as “pressure gradient” microphones, they measured the DIFFERENCE in pressure between either side of an open diaphragm.

-This meant that very sensitive to sound from the front and rear, but almost almost completely deaf on the sides.
+This meant that they were very sensitive to sound from the front and rear, but almost completely deaf on the sides.

 The Birth of Cardioid Mics

 Eventually someone discovered that by combining the signals of BOTH omnidirectional AND figure-8 mics…